qhv1/CS1632_Fall2020/exercises/Supplement1/README.md

 Now we only have 5 failures and 1 errors.
 All the tests in Feature: Rent-A-Cat listing (in the src/test/resources/edu/pitt/cs/cs1632/rent_a_cat_list_cats.feature file) pass.
 Most of the failures are from Feature: Rent-A-Cat renting.

+### Adding Steps in StepDefinitions.java for the "rent cats" Feature

-Let's look at the src/test/resources/edu/pitt/cs/cs1632/rent_a_cat_rent_cats.feature file to see what the problem is.
+Let's look at the
+src/test/resources/edu/pitt/cs/cs1632/rent_a_cat_rent_cats.feature file to see what the problem is.
 Well, the Gherkin feature description makes logical sense.
 So it must be the Cucumber steps that implement the Gherkin steps that